 The diagram below displays an example of related party web based on personal relationships:

-Relationships between a parent and its subsidiaries shall be disclosed irrespective of whether there have been transactions between them.
-An entity shall disclose the name of its parent and, if different, the ultimate controlling party.
+Relationships between a parent and its subsidiaries should be disclosed irrespective of whether there have been transactions between them.
+An entity discloses the name of its parent and, if different, the ultimate controlling party.
 If neither the entity’s parent nor the ultimate controlling party produces consolidated financial statements available for public use, the name of the next most senior parent that does so should also be disclosed (IAS 24.13-16).

 Compensation of key management personnel

-- short-term employee benefits, such as wages, salaries and social security contributions, paid annual leave and paid sick leave, profit-sharing and bonuses (if payable within twelve months of the end of the period) and non-monetary benefits (such as medical care, housing, cars and free or subsidised goods or services) for current employees;
+- short-term employee benefits, such as wages, salaries and social security contributions, paid annual leave and paid sick leave, profit-sharing and bonuses and non-monetary benefits (such as medical care, housing, cars and free or subsidised goods or services);

 - post-employment benefits such as pensions, other retirement benefits, post-employment life insurance and post-employment medical care;